hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Network Connection Monitor.
-Changing this forces a new Network Connection Monitor to be created.
+Changing this forces a new resource to be created.

 * `location` - (Required) The Azure Region where the Network Connection Monitor should exist.
-Changing this forces a new Network Connection Monitor to be created.
+Changing this forces a new resource to be created.

 * `network_watcher_id` - (Required) The ID of the Network Watcher.
-Changing this forces a new Network Connection Monitor to be created.
+Changing this forces a new resource to be created.

 * `endpoint` - (Required) A `endpoint` block as defined below.